OasisLMF/ODS_OpenExposureData/OpenExposureData/6_OED_Financial_Details_Primary.rst

 Policy special conditions are financial structures that apply to only a subset of locations within a policy.
 These require three aspects: (1) the specification of the financial conditions, (2) the specification of the locations to which these financial conditions apply and (3) the specification of the order in which the special conditions apply – i.e. does a special condition apply before or after other special conditions that apply to the same locations.
 Taking these three aspects in turn.

 The specification of the financial details of the special condition is done in the same way as any other financial structure within OED but using the field names starting with ‘Cond’.
 All of the coverage values deductible and limit types and codes can be used with special conditions to specify how the special condition financial structures work.
-Special conditions are defined in the OED account input file and must have a **CondNumber** in this input file.
+Special conditions are defined in the OED account input file and must have a **CondNumber** and **CondTag** in this input file.
 If multiple special conditions apply within the same policy, then multiple rows (with the same **AccNumber** and **PolNumber** but different **CondNumber**) must be used.

-The definition of the locations that each special condition applies to is done by specifying a **CondNumber** on each location (in the location input file) that corresponds with the **CondNumber** in the account input file.
+The definition of the locations that each special condition applies to is done by specifying a **CondTag** on each location (in the location input file) that corresponds with the **CondTag** in the account input file.
+If the special condition financial terms vary by policy, then a different CondNumber should be used for each unique set of terms.
+However, the **CondTag** should not vary for each **CondNumber**, and the locations should be tagged with **CondTag** only once per location in the location file.
-The definition of the order in which special conditions apply is done through the **CondPriority** field in the location input file: if multiple special conditions apply to the same location then multiple rows must be used in the location input file.
-Each location row will be identical apart from **CondNumber** and **CondPriority** which denote the special conditions applying to the location and the order in which they apply.
+The definition of the order in which special conditions apply is done through the **CondPriority** field in the account input file: if multiple special conditions **at different priorities** apply to the same location then multiple rows must be used in the location input file.
+Each location row will be identical apart from **CondTag** and which denote the special conditions grouping applying to the location for each condition.

 See example 4 in the financial structures' examples section for an illustration of how special conditions are specified.